 While you may think that only large corporations can afford lavish perks, some top employee benefits can work for a small workforce and budget.
-However, many small business owners overlook the importance of a well-rounded benefits package.
-Therefore, they miss out on the chance to create a more engaged and loyal workforce.
+However, many small business owners overlook the importance of a well-rounded employee benefits package.
+As a result, they miss the opportunity to build a more engaged and loyal workforce.

-In this article, we’ll explore several examples of common employee benefits that can enhance employee satisfaction, entice job seekers, and help your company flourish.
+In this article, we'll explore several examples of common employee benefits that can enhance employee satisfaction, entice job seekers, and help your company thrive.

-- What types of employee benefits are most appealing to modern employees.
+- What benefits matter most to employees today.

-- The two ways you can structure your employee benefits.
+- The two ways small businesses can structure employee benefits.

-- How you can afford to offer healthcare coverage to your employees as a small employer.
+- How to offer affordable healthcare coverage as a small business.

-According to our 2024 Employee Benefits Survey, the most popular employee benefits are:
+According to PeopleKeep by Remodel Health’s 2024 Employee Benefits Survey, the most popular employee benefits are:

-Some other types of benefits you can offer your employees include pet insurance, financial literacy programs, employee discounts, and employee stock options.
+Some other types of benefits you can offer your employees include employee assistance programs, employee discounts, and employee stock options.

 Once you choose the types of employee benefits you want to offer, you're ready to decide how you want to structure them.